 Simpson was educated at Scotch College Melbourne, Melbourne University (BA, Hons) and the University of Oxford (MPhil).
 He holds a doctorate from the University of Cambridge.
 He has written the following monographs: Piers Plowman: An Introduction to the B-Text (Longman, 1990) (second, revised edition, 2007); Sciences and the Self in Medieval Poetry (Cambridge University Press, 1995); Reform and Cultural Revolution, volume 2 in the Oxford English Literary History (Oxford University Press, 2002) (winner of the British Academy Sir Israel Gollancz Prize, 2007); Burning to Read: English Fundamentalism and its Reformation Opponents (Harvard University Press, 2007); Under the Hammer: Iconoclasm in the Anglo-American Tradition (Oxford University Press, 2010); and Permanent Revolution: The Reformation and the Illiberal Roots of Liberalism (Cambridge, MA: The Belknap Press of Harvard University Press, 2019).

-His editions include the following: John Hardyng, Chronicle, Edited from British Library MS Lansdowne 204, edited by Sarah Peverley and James Simpson, Volume 1 (Kalamazoo: MI: Medieval Institute Publications, 2015); The Oxford Chaucer, edited by Chrisopher Cannon and James Simpson, 2 vols.
+His editions include the following: John Hardyng, Chronicle, Edited from British Library MS Lansdowne 204, edited by Sarah Peverley and James Simpson, Volume 1 (Kalamazoo: MI: Medieval Institute Publications, 2015); The Oxford Chaucer, edited by Christopher Cannon and James Simpson, 2 vols.
 (Oxford: Oxford University Press, 2024); and The Norton Anthology of English Literature, General Editor Stephen Greenblatt, “The Middle Ages,” eleventh edition, “The Middle Ages”, edited by Julie Orlemanski and James Simpson (New York: W. W. Norton, 2024).

 His translation of Reynard the Fox was published by Liveright (2015).